-Stakeholder definition-Refers to any person or group who will be affected by the system directly or indirectly i.e. End users, Engineers, business managers, domain experts.
+Stakeholder definition-- Refers to any person or group who will be affected by the system directly or indirectly i.e. End-users, Engineers, business managers, domain experts.

-- Reasons why eliciting is difficult - Stakeholder often don't know what they want from the computer system - A stakeholder expression of requirements in natural language is sometimes difficult to understand. - Different stakeholders express requirements differently - Influences of political factors, Change in requirements due to dynamic environments.
+Reasons why eliciting is difficult

+- 1. Stakeholder often don't know what they want from the computer system.
+2. Stakeholder expression of requirements in natural language is sometimes difficult to Understand. - 3.
+Different stakeholders express requirements differently - 4.
+Influences of political factors Change in requirements due to dynamic environments.

-REQUIREMENTS ELICITATION PROCESS
+REQUIREMENTS ELICITATION

-Process activities
+PROCESS Process activities

-- 1. Requirement Discovery-Interaction with stakeholder to collect their requirements including domain and documentation - 2.
-Requirements classification and organization-Coherent clustering of requirements from unstructured collection of requirements - 3.
-Requirements prioritization and negotiation-Assigning priority to requirements - --Resolves conflicting requirements through negotiation - 4.
-Requirements documentation-Requirements be documented and placed in the next round of spiral
+- 1. Requirement Discovery -- Interaction with stakeholder to collect their requirements including domain and documentation - 2.
+Requirements classification and organization -- Coherent clustering of requirements from unstructured collection of requirements - 3.
+Requirements prioritization and negotiation -- Assigning priority to requirements - --Resolves conflicting requirements through negotiation - 4.
+Requirements documentation -- Requirements be documented and placed in the next round of spiral